rahuljoshua77/AutomationChangeUsernameMicrosoft/README.md

 # What is An Automation Change Username Microsoft?

-The tool that can A Tool can change username Microsoft with automation by using selenium.
+A Tool can change username Microsoft with automation by using selenium.

 Usage: